Giovanni Schiaparelli: Mars

+Martian nomenclature

+In his 1877 Map of Mars, Schiaparelli devised an entirely new system of nomenclature that quickly superseded the previous one established by Richard A. Proctor.
+An expert on ancient astronomy and geography, Schiaparelli used Latin names, drawn from the myths, history and geography of classical antiquity; dark features were named after ancient seas and rivers, light areas after islands and legendary lands.

+When E. M. Antoniadi took over as the leading telescopic observer of Mars in the early 20th century, he followed Schiaparelli's names rather than Proctor's, and the Proctorian names quickly became obsolete.
+In his encyclopedic work La Planète Mars (1930), Antoniadi used all Schiaparelli's names and added more of his own from the same classical sources.
+However, there was still no 'official' system of names for Martian features.

+In 1958, the International Astronomical Union set up an ad hoc committee under Audouin Dollfus, which settled on a list of 128 officially recognised albedo features.
+Of these, 105 came from Schiaparelli, 2 from Camille Flammarion, 2 from Percival Lowell, and 16 from Antoniadi, with an additional 3 from the committee itself.

 Astronomy and history of science

 An observer of objects in the Solar System, Schiaparelli worked on binary stars, discovered the large main-belt asteroid 69 Hesperia on 29 April 1861, and demonstrated that the meteor showers were associated with comets.
 He proved, for example, that the orbit of the Leonid meteor shower coincided with that of the comet Tempel-Tuttle.
 These observations led the astronomer to formulate the hypothesis, subsequently proved to be correct, that the meteor showers could be the trails of comets.
 He was also a keen observer of the inner planets Mercury and Venus.
 He made several drawings and determined their rotation periods.
 In 1965, it was shown that his and most other subsequent measurements of Mercury's period were incorrect.

 Schiaparelli was a scholar of the history of classical astronomy.
 He was the first to realize that the concentric spheres of Eudoxus of Cnidus and Callippus, unlike those used by many astronomers of later times, were not to be taken as material objects, but only as part of an algorithm similar to the modern Fourier series.

-He was elected to the American Philosophical Society in 1901.